flatpickles/sketchbook/docs/README.md

 In addition to giving you a friendly place to develop and view canvas projects, Sketchbook also automatically displays UI inputs for any instance variables declared on `Project` subclasses.
 A wide variety of parameter types and styles are supported, and Sketchbook also provides a "preset" interface for switching between pre-defined collections of parameter values.
 Sketchbook's parameterization system is easy to understand and use, but nonetheless facilitates the design of highly configurable projects.

 Sketchbook is a webapp at its heart, and when you want to publish your projects, you can simply deploy the app on a hosting provider of your choice.
-No frontend work is required outside of your canvas drawing code, but your audience will be able to view and interact with your projects via the same browser-based interface you've been using during during development.
+No frontend work is required outside of your canvas drawing code, but your audience will be able to view and interact with your projects via the same browser-based interface you've been using during development.
 If you'd rather publish your projects in isolation, your code is portable: Sketchbook's relatively unopinionated nature makes it easy to move your work into other contexts.

 ### Diving In